-Aristeides Stathopoulos hails from Athens, Greece.
+Aristeidis Stathopoulos hails from Corinth, Greece.
 He is a full-stack engineer, with over 2 decades of experience in the web industry.
 Ari has years of experience as a theme developer and has a strong passion for sustainability.
-To illustrate: Ari told me he grows his own vegetables and when Greece went into lockdown he decided to make his own wooden eyeglasses.
+He is the team lead of this amazing group of WordPress contributors.

-Ari spends most of his days on GitHub, where he contributes to Gutenberg and Full Site Editing.
-In addition, he helps out the WordPress Themes team, where he is also one of the representatives.
+Ari spends most of his days on GitHub, where he contributes to Gutenberg and Full Site Editing, as well as WordPress Core.

 Carolina Nymark, or poena as she is known across the project, joined us from Sweden on January 1st, 2021.
 Before that, she collaborated with us for three months as a sponsored volunteer and led the development of the new default theme, Twenty Twenty-One.
 Since we were having such a great time working together, we decided to make it official and ask her to join our team.

 In the past, she has worked for a government agency and worked with refugees.
 She has a background in Arts and found her digital canvas in the WordPress Themes team, where she has been contributing for ten years (woot!).
 A very committed relationship, when you consider that WordPress will turn eighteen in 2021.
 Carolina is one of the team representatives and she focuses on front-end development with an eye on accessibility.